 - Classic ASCII based emoticons

-- Special characters, similiar to that of CharMap
+- Special characters, similar to that of CharMap

 - The items that have been copied to the clipboard.